BaaS Introduction

 Developer workflowโ

-- Run a scheduled database dump job that updates one dump file daily
+- Run a scheduled database dump job that updates one rolling dump file

 - Call the SDK

-Backup()flow from automation - Use snapshots as immutable restore points
+- Use snapshots as immutable restore points; apply a retention/prune policy

 - Periodically validate restore paths in a recovery drill